 But how do security teams know which metrics and analytics to choose or develop?
 Why do some metrics seem to work for a while but after time lose their effectiveness?
 The purpose of metrics is to provide answers to questions about the day-to-day security of the enterprise.
 Part of the challenge with creating great metrics and a supporting analytics platform is knowing what business objectives the organisation wants to achieve and what information it needs to achieve them.
 This leads to specific questions about security that the metrics should then be designed to answer.
 It is important to revisit the questions periodically to make sure they are still relevant and useful for addressing the objectives.

 Determining metrics and getting data

-Deciding what security metrics to collect is typically done in workshop sessions with input from the various stakeholders of the process being analyzed: executives, business leaders, operational/ IT managers, and others.
-The input from these sessions then helps IT and the data stewards to prioritize metrics, key data sources, key data points, and data segmentation options.
+Deciding what security metrics to collect is typically done in workshop sessions with input from the various stakeholders of the process being analysed: executives, business leaders, operational/ IT managers, and others.
+The input from these sessions then helps IT and the data stewards to prioritise metrics, key data sources, key data points, and data segmentation options.

 Each agreed-upon metric will need the following information: